spacer image spacer image

 Q: It looks fast.
 Is it?

 A: Fast?
 No, though it makes up for that with handling.
 The 2.8L engine is a bit underpowered for this 2712 pound car and on a good day it delivers a mediocre 130hp (at the flywheel!) at just under red-lining.
 Stainless steel is not much heavier than tradtional carbon steel, making the car not overly-heavy, but too heavy for the PRV-6.
-With it's 35/65 weight distribution and Lotus-designed low-slung profile, the DeLorean can handle curves quite well.
-And if the 130hp engine seems weak, there are a host of modifications that you can do, starting with high-performance cam shafts and a free-flow exhaust and going up to forged pistons with turbo or even dumping the K-Jetronic for EFI.
-Afterall, other vehicles that are considerably more powerful used the same basic engine!
+But if the 130hp engine seems weak, there are a host of modifications that you can do, starting with high-performance cam shafts and a free-flow exhaust and going up to forged pistons with turbo or even dumping the K-Jetronic for EFI.
+Afterall, other vehicles that are considerably more powerful used the same basic engine.

 Q: How do you clean it?

 A: Just like any other car: with regular car shampoo and a sponge.
-However, the DeLorean is more forgiving - heavy stains can be cleaned with dishwasher detergent, or even rubbing alcohol, gasoline or mineral spirits (that one's even in the owners manual!)
-Since the stainless steel is brushed, ScotchBrite (NOT Brillo!) pads or the specially-designed "blending pad" can be used to scrub out stubborn stains or tar.
+However, the DeLorean is more forgiving - a quick tip from the owners manual states that heavy stains can be cleaned with caustic materials such as mineral spirits.
+Since the stainless steel is brushed, synthetic ScotchBrite (not brillo pads) pads or the specially-designed "blending pad" can be used to scrub out stubborn stains or tar.
+Tough gorges can be removed using factory tooling, which is still available from a metal finishing supplier.

-Q: Weren't these cars made by General Motors (GM)?
+Q: Weren't these cars made by General Motors?

 A: No. The DeLorean was manufactured by DeLorean Motor Company and assembled at their facility in Dunmurray (Belfast), Northern Ireland.
 The majority of components in the DeLorean are from European origin.